 The answer to that is yes; you can recycle your old electrical cables, the same as other e-waste.
 Any type of electrical cable, you can recycle.
 You should not throw them in the rubbish bin, as they will go to landfill and left to rot there.

-You can simply get rid of the cables by throwing them at the rubbish bin.
+You can simply get rid of the cables by throwing them in the rubbish bin.
 But there are other more responsible methods to do so.
 Before trying to recycle them, you can do the following to your electrical cables:

 1. Give them away to others.
-Remember that many of who you know already have access to various gadgets that need cables to either function or recharge.
+Remember that many of you already have access to various gadgets that need cables to either function or recharge.
 For instance, some of your family members might need your used cable/s for their gadgets.
 You can give it to them instead of disposing of them in your rubbish bins.
 You can also give them to your friends or acquaintances if they need cables.
-Just inform them and let them pick your discarded cables.
+Just inform them and let them pick up your discarded cables.
 This way, you can get rid of your old cables and help them out while avoiding throwing them in the bin.

 2. Search for buy-back programs.
 As defined by Paul’s Rubbish Removal, a buy-back program is a “system where people take old items that they no longer use to a shop and get money in return”.
 Instead of the shop selling you something, the opposite happens; you sell your item (in this case, your electrical cable) to the shop.
 Working or not, you can send them there.
 You can find electronic shops willing to take in your faulty cables.
 After all, electronic shops specialise in fixing the cables, then selling them afterwards.